10 Intrinsic Rewards That Your Employees Look Forward To

 Know more here: Flexibility In The Workplace - What Employees Look Forward To In 2022

-10. Giving generous recognition and praise
+10. Getting generous recognition and praise

 Here's an example of employee appreciation from Vantage Circle's employee recognition solution.